ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 ({{!BPv6}} section 5.8, {{!BPv7}} section 5.8).

-In practice the need for fragmentation may be reduced if the local Ethernet MTU can be increased beyond the typical 1500 bytes (e.g., by configured use of "jumbo frames").
+In practice the need for fragmentation may be reduced if the local Ethernet MTU can be increased beyond the typical 1500 bytes, e.g. by operator-configured use of "jumbo frames" or cloud management tuning of a virtual Ethernet network.

-How a sending Bundle node learns the size of the local Ethernet MTU is out of scope of this document.
+How a sending Bundle node learns the size of the local Ethernet MTU connected to a given interface is out of scope of this document.

 # Operational Considerations